GPT-4o vs Claude vs Gemini: Best AI Model 2026

 | Idiomatic expressions | Moderate | Moderate | Good |

-OpenAI (GPT-4o): By default, your conversations may be used to train future models.
-You can opt out via Settings > Data Controls > "Improve the model for everyone."
-API usage is not used for training.
-OpenAI stores conversations for 30 days for abuse monitoring.
+OpenAI (GPT-4o): Free-tier conversations may train future models.
+You can opt out in Settings > Data Controls.
+API usage isn't used for training.
+Conversations stored 30 days for abuse monitoring.

-Anthropic (Claude): Similar to OpenAI — free-tier conversations may be used for training.
-You can opt out.
-API usage is not used for training.
-Anthropic has been more transparent about their data practices and publishes usage policies clearly.
+Anthropic (Claude): Similar setup — free-tier may be used for training, opt-out available, API not used.
+Anthropic has been more transparent about their practices and publishes usage policies clearly.

-Google (Gemini): Google's data practices are more complex because of their advertising business.
-Free-tier Gemini conversations are reviewed by human raters and may be used for training.
-With a paid Google One AI Premium plan, Google states they do not use your data for training.
-However, if you use Gemini through Google Workspace, different policies apply.
+Google (Gemini): More complicated because of Google's advertising business.
+Free-tier conversations are reviewed by human raters and may train models.
+Paid Google One AI Premium plan states they won't use your data for training.
+Workspace has different policies.

-For sensitive professional work — proprietary code, confidential business data, legal documents — the safest approach is using API access with data retention disabled, regardless of which model you choose.
-The free consumer tiers of all three models should be treated as public inputs.
+For anything sensitive — proprietary code, confidential data, legal documents — use API access with data retention disabled, regardless of model.
+Don't put sensitive stuff into any free consumer tier.

 | Feature | ChatGPT Free | Claude Free | Gemini Free |